Arrata-TTRPG/Arrata-APP/README.md

 ### Installing

-TODO!

-### Compiling Locally

-To compile locally, you will need the following prerequisites:

-- Rust Nightly

-From the `Arrata-APP` directory, run `cargo build --release`.
-A new binary will be generated at `Arrata-APP/target/release/Arrata-Character-Sheet-Manager`.

-## Usage

-TODO!
+To install, go to the [latest release](https://github.com/kalebvonburris/Arrata-APP/releases/latest) and download the zip that matches your system.
+Extract into a folder of your choosing but maintain the file structure.
+You should be able to run the executable and use the app.

 ## Roadmap

 ### Main features

-- [ ] Create a functioning application
+- [x] Create a functioning application
 - [x] Establish character sheet paradigm - (`*.arrata`)
 - [ ] Implement the character sheet
   - [x] Name/Stock/Miscellaneous
   - [x] Stats
-  - [ ] Skills
+  - [x] Skills
-  - [ ] Quirks
+  - [x] Quirks
   - [ ] Argos
-  - [ ] Equipment
+  - [x] Inventory
 - [ ] Implement NPC character sheets

 ### Miscellaneous QOL features